 One challenge of providing mental health support is the sheer breadth and complexity of topics covered.
 Kooth’s practitioners use the

-#mod-main channel to gather input from multiple practitioners or clinical specialists when moderating their online forums.
-‘Our Slack conversations help us align on how we’re approaching certain topics and what we allow on the site,’ Love says.
+#mod-main channel to gather inputs from multiple practitioners or clinical specialists when moderating their online forums.
+“Our Slack conversations help us align on how we’re approaching certain topics and what we allow on the site,” Love says.

-Managers, discussion moderators and practitioners are on call during any given shift, and the team uses the Kyber app for Slack in the
+Managers, discussion moderators and practitioners are on call for any given shift, and the team uses the Kyber app for Slack in the

 The emotional well-being practitioners also check

-#mod-updates for centralised input from clinical practitioners.
-‘Depending on what we’re presented with, there might be rules about what we can and can’t post,’ Love says.
-‘We want to approach everything in a really safe, appropriate way.’
+#mod-updates for centralized input from clinical practitioners.
+“Depending on what we’re presented with, there might be rules about what we can and can’t post,” Love says.
+“We want to approach everything in a really safe, appropriate way.”

 Syncing behind the scenes to host live forums

 Kooth holds a weekly 90-minute live forum, which it coordinates in Slack.
-Each forum has a real-time moderator, host and support rep to orchestrate moving pieces, which can often be sensitive.
+Each forum has a real-time moderator, host and support rep to orchestrate often-sensitive moving pieces.

-If a young person is at risk, the moderator coordinates with support in a separate thread to prioritise them and allow the host to stay on topic.
-‘Slack is really critical, and gives us space to chat to one another, talk through issues and make sure nothing and no one is forgotten,’ says Love.
+If a young person is at risk, the moderator coordinates with support in a separate thread to prioritize them and allow the host to stay on topic.
+“Slack is really critical, and gives us space to chat to one another, talk through issues, and make sure nothing and no one is forgotten,” says Love.